About This Chapter

 By learning about personality tests, utilizing writing for personal reflection, and taking personality tests, your students will approach the topic of personality and identity from an introspective viewpoint.

-In this lesson, we learn how psychologists define personality, different theoretical perspectives on personality, and different personality types.
-The types are drawn from the Myers-Briggs Type Indicator questionnaire.
+In this lesson, we'll learn how psychologists define personality, the different theoretical perspectives on personality, and the different personality types defined by one commonly used scale, the Myers-Briggs Type Indicator.

 What is psychological warfare and how is it carried out?
 This lesson plan responds to this question with the support of a text lesson.
 An activity places students in the role of strategists in a mock psychological war.